-The bill amends the Pennsylvania Election Code to enhance transparency and accountability in political contributions and expenditures.
-It introduces new definitions and regulations for political committees, contributions, and expenditures, including a provision for biennial adjustments to contribution limits by the Secretary of the Commonwealth.
-Key insertions include a clarified definition of "expenditure," ensuring that funds are used solely for campaign-related expenses.
-The bill also establishes stricter reporting requirements for political committees and candidates, mandating the disclosure of contributors' names and occupations when contributions exceed certain thresholds.
-Additionally, it sets contribution limits for individuals and political action committees, with caps of $1,500 and $10,000 respectively, and restricts contributions from out-of-state political action committees unless they are registered in Pennsylvania.
+The bill amends the Pennsylvania Election Code to improve transparency and accountability in political contributions and expenditures.
+It introduces new definitions, such as "expenditure," which clarifies that funds must be used solely for campaign-related expenses.
+The bill also establishes stricter reporting requirements for political committees and candidates, including the disclosure of contributors' names and occupations when contributions exceed certain thresholds.
+Additionally, it restricts foreign entities from contributing to campaigns and mandates that political committees include their organization's name in their registered title.

 Printer's No. 0538: P.L.1333, No.320, P.L.1778, No.712